swrgoh/SC1015_PUBG_Project/README.md

 # Mini-Project for SC1015 Introduction to Data Science and Artificial Intelligence
 ---
 ## Introduction
-Video games are a rich area for data extraction due to its digital nature.
-Notable examples such as the complex EVE Online economy, World of Warcraft corrupted blood incident and even Grand Theft Auto self-driving cars tells us that fiction is closer to reality than we really think.
-Data scientists can gain insight on the logic and decision-making that the players face when put in hypothetical and virtual scenarios.
+The gaming industry is a prime area for data exploration and extraction due to massive datasets and online characteristics.
+We can get great insight on the decision-making and logic that individual players experience and utilize when put in hypothetical and virtual scenarios like games.

-In this Kaggle Dataset, I provide over 720,000 competitive matches from the popular game PlayerUnknown's Battlegrounds.
-The data was extracted from pubg.op.gg, a game tracker website.
+In this project, we provide over 13,000,000 player data inputs from the popular game PlayerUnknown's Battlegrounds.
+The relevant data presented was extracted from the website [pubg.op.gg](http://pubg.op.gg), a game tracker website.
 I intend for this data-set to be purely exploratory, however users are free to create their own predictive models they see fit.